 We acquired substantially all of Time Warner Inc.'s music division on March 1, 2004.
 In this prospectus, the term "Warner Music Group" refers to Warner Music Group Corp. and not its subsidiaries.
 In this prospectus, the terms "we," "our," "ours," "us," "Company" and "WMG" refer collectively to Warner Music Group and its consolidated or combined subsidiaries, except where otherwise indicated.
 Warner Music Group is a holding company.
 Its only asset is the ownership of all of the outstanding shares of WMG Holdings Corp., which we refer to as "Holdings".
-Holdings' only asset is its ownership of all of the outstanding shares of WMG Holdings Corp., which we refer to as "Holdings".
 Holdings' only asset is its ownership of all of the outstanding shares of WMG Acquisition Corp., which we refer to as "Acquisition Corp."
 We conduct all of our business through Acquisition Corp.
-The use of these terms is not intended to imply that Warner Music Group and its subsidiaries are not separate and distinct legal entities.
-In 2004, we changed our fiscal year end from November 30 to September 30.
+The use of these terms is not intended to imply that Warner Music Group and its cubsidiaries are not separate and distinct legal entities.
+In 2004, we changed our fiscal year ended from November 30 to September 30.
 Accordingly, the fiscal year ended September 30, 2004 is a ten-month period.
-In addition, as a result of the acquisition from Time Warner, and as described further in our financial statements and the notes thereto included elsewhere in this prospectus, results discussed for the ten months ended September 30, 2004 represent the mathematical addition of our pre-acquisition three-month period ended February 29, 2004 and our post-acquisition seven-month period ended September 30, 2004.
+In addition, as a result of the acquisition from Time Warner, and as described further in our financial statements and the notes thereto included elsewhere in this prospectus, results discussed for the ten months ended September 30, 2004.
 Calculations of market share are based on revenues, except as otherwise noted.